Summit Chief Mountain + Little Big Chief via Pete Lake Trail / 主酋長山

 See more trip photos here.

-From the Waptus Lake Trail fork, I crossed the dry creek bed that was a ravine up higher.
-The underground water would flow into Lemah Creek.
-After gaining 1000′ through tight switchbacks, I left the path at the 4000′ corner and went north.
+Soon, I crossed the dry creek bed that was a ravine up higher.
+The underground water would eventually flow into Lemah Creek and into the Cooper River.
+After gaining 1000 feet over tight switchbacks, I left the path at the corner at 4000 feet and went north.

-The 600′ to the crest had many windfalls, plus pockets of vine maple.
-It shaved off three miles but had just enough brush to be annoying.
-Meanwhile, I avoided the would-be-busy Pacific Crest Trail (PCT) through Lemah Meadow.
+The 600-foot ascent to the crest held lots of annoying windfalls and pockets of vine maple.
+This alternate route shaved off three miles but had enough brush to be irritating.
+In turn, I avoided the would-be-busy Pacific Crest Trail (PCT), which travels right through Lemah Meadow.

 See more trip photos here.

-The trail Jeff mentioned finding at 5000′, I started seeing it at 4600′.
-I followed the path before it faded past 5400′ as the scenic landscape slowly took shape.
-En route were glimpses of Bears Breast Mountain and Mount Daniel to the north.
+I started seeing the trail Jeff mentioned finding at 5000 feet when I was around 4600 feet.
+So I followed the faint path before it faded past 5400 feet as the scenic landscape slowly took shape.
+En route were excellent glimpses of Bears Breast Mountain and the impressive Mount Daniel to the north.

-I joined the upper PCT below 5600′ and headed west while rounding the ridge.
-During this, I met three northbound hikers and got the first look at Summit Chief Mountain.
+Below 5600 feet, I joined the upper PCT and then headed west while rounding the ridge.
+During this, I met three northbound hikers and got my first good look at Summit Chief Mountain.
 Before long, I reached the lower Vista Lake at the top of the PCT switchbacks.

 See more trip photos here.

-It’s been bone-dry without any water since I left Pete Lake.
-So I enjoyed long breaks by the lakes while scoping out my first goal.
-Then it’d be two-plus miles of rolling ridge traverse before the bottom of the route.
+It had been bone-dry without any water since I left the Pete Lake area.
+So I enjoyed several long breaks by the lakes while checking out my first climbing goal.
+Then it would be a two-plus-mile rolling ridge traverse before I reached the bottom of the route.

-Beyond the lakes, I followed the faint trail to the crest.
-Soon, I was overlooking Summit Chief Lake, where the path slowly dwindled.
-But I moved in and out of the slabs to minimize the elevation loss, thinking it was more efficient.
+Beyond the lakes, I followed a faint trail that eventually took me up to the ridge crest.
+Soon, I was overlooking Summit Chief Lake, where the path I was on began to dwindle.
+But I moved in and out of the slabs to minimize elevation loss, thinking it would be more efficient.

 See more trip photos here.

-But in hindsight, I should’ve dropped to 6000′ and taken the scree instead.
-It would’ve been quicker and not dealing with the steep, sloping slabs.
-Soon, I stashed my pack in the lower talus basin by the snowfield at 6300′.
+But in hindsight, I should have dropped to 6000 feet and taken the scree field instead.
+It would have been much quicker and saved me from having to traverse the steep, sloping slabs.
+Soon, I stashed my pack in the lower talus basin at 6300 by the snowfield.

-Despite the leftover snow in the gully, I avoided it by hugging the buttress on the right.
-The terrain briefly steepened before leveling off in the upper basin.
-I soon pinpointed the ramp noted in the reports before moving again.
+Despite the leftover snow still in the gully, I avoided it by hugging the buttress on the east.
+The terrain briefly steepened before eventually leveling off in the vast upper basin.
+I soon pinpointed the ramp noted in the reports before moving toward it once again.

-Upper southeast basin with Summit Chief Mountain summit spires
+Upper southeast basin beneath Summit Chief Mountain spires

-Upper southeast basin with Summit Chief Mountain summit spires
+Upper southeast basin beneath Summit Chief Mountain spires

 See more trip photos here.

-I walked through the edge of the snowfield while aiming at the 7000′ ramp.
-But it took some time to step up the steep hard dirt as I tried not to trigger any rockfalls.
-Then I made a rising traverse through more talus to the notch at 7200′.
+I walked along the edge of the snowfield and aimed at the access ramp at 7000 feet.
+But it took some time to step up the steep, hardpan as I tried not to trigger rockfalls.
+Then I made a rising traverse through more talus to the notch, another 200 feet higher.

-Soon, I headed north around a minor buttress and into the gully below the summit.
-Then I hugged the cliffs to avoid sliding on the loose rocks en route.
-The final airy moves took me through unstable rocks over a dipping slab.
+Soon, I headed north around a minor buttress and into the gully directly below the summit.
+Then I hugged the nearby cliffs to avoid sliding on the loose rocks along the route.
+The final airy moves took me through unstable rocks over a slightly dipping, exposed slab.

 Southwest gully finish